aliisoli/Text-Classification-with-Figure8/README.md

 # Disaster Response Text Classification Pipeline Project

 ## Summary:
-This project is one of the deliverables for Udacity's Data Science Nanodegree program.
 In this project, we aim at categorizing text messages that are sent during a disaster and check if they contain information that can save the lives of the people affected by the disaster.

 ### Files:
 process_data.py contains an ETL pipeline that cleans the data from csv files and stores the cleaned data in sql databases